MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/visual/material-visual.md

 - [`Slider`](xref:Xamarin.Forms.Slider)
 - [`Stepper`](xref:Xamarin.Forms.Stepper)

-Material controls are achieved with material renderers, that apply the Material Design rules.
-Functionally, the material renderers are no different to the default renderers.
+Material controls are realized by material renderers, which apply the Material Design rules.
+Functionally, material renderers are no different to the default renderers.
 For more information, see [Customize Material Visual](#customize-material-visual).

 ## Initialize material visual